onedayatatime/spiritsoulbody/docs/human-spirit.md

 #### One in spirit
 > But whoever is united with the Lord is one with him in spirit. - **1 Corinthians 6:17**
+> ...
+Titus did not exploit you, did he?
+Did we not walk in the same footsteps by the same Spirit? - **2 Corinthians 12:18**

 #### Spirit is in control
 > The spirits of prophets are subject to the control of prophets. - **1 Corinthians 14:32**

 ### Instances
 #### Spirit can return